 That’s just those in front of the camera (and behind in Chaplin and Stallone’s cases).
 There’s a huge raft of talent on set every single day that often go unnoticed yet they shape the movies that transport us into other worlds, other situations, make us feel emotions that we never experienced before, create colors that make us gasp in awe…

 Arnold there telling us his secret to success… I could have used other quotes from Pumping Iron, but Arnold’s take on getting “the pump” isn’t really too relevant – if you know, you know!

-That’s why the immortal mantra of Rocky Balboa is the basis for this story – a story about the American Dream, about four companies created by people who embodied it and without whom our industry would be nowhere near what it is today.
+That’s why the immortal mantra of Rocky Balboa is the basis for this story – a story about the American Dream, which is very pertinent for this 4th of July celebration and for that reason I’m focusing on four companies created by people who embodied The American Dream and without whom the movie industry would be nowhere near what it is today.